Apps That Help Fight Food Waste

 Too Good to Go

-This app, which now covers 14 countries, initially started out in Copenhagen in 2016.
-Used by 28 million people across these countries, Too Good to Go helps connect consumers with restaurants, cafés, and bakeries that have excess food that’s going to be thrown out.
+This app, which now covers 17 countries across Europe and America, initially started out in Copenhagen in 2015.
+Used by 90 million people across these countries, Too Good to Go helps connect consumers with restaurants, cafés, and bakeries that have excess food that’s going to be thrown out.

 They can then buy this food at a heavily discounted price.

-The only downside?
-You receive a surprise “magic bag”, so you aren’t really in control of what you get.
-So, you can specify the category you want, including vegetarian, baked goods, or groceries, but that is all.
+You receive a surprise “magic bag”, so your guess is as good as ours on what you’re going to get, but that’s the fun part!
+You can specify the category you want, including vegetarian, baked goods, or groceries, but the rest is a mystery until you pick it up.

 Since this app is so popular, you can easily find eateries that subscribe to it in most cities in the UK.
 The app is free to download both on iPhones and Androids.